-Despite academic studies noting the harms associated with corporal punishment, U.S. public schools use it to discipline tens of thousands of students each year, data from the U.S. Department of Education show.
+Despite academic studies noting the harms associated with corporal punishment, U.S. public schools use it to discipline tens of thousands of students a year, data from the U.S. Department of Education show.

 It’s not yet clear whether schools have relied on this type of discipline more or less often amid the COVID-19 pandemic.
 However, school district officials reported a marked increase in student misbehavior in 2021-22, compared with before the coronavirus arrived in the U.S. in 2019.
 News stories and research studies have documented the pandemic’s widespread effects on kids’ mental and physical health.